Preparing for your Mediation

 Some people don't recognize that their choice of words may be offensive to the other person.
 For example:

 “He has been harassing me for weeks!”

-While the speaker may very well feel "harassed," the person about whom the remark is made is unlikely to perceive her/his own behavior as “harassing.”
+While the speaker may very well feel "harassed," the person about whom the remark is made is unlikely to perceive her/his own behaviour as “harassing.”
 This term is likely to evoke defensiveness.
 If you say something like this, a defensive reaction is NOT going to help you to get her cooperation.
-She may feel the need to assert that the behavior in question was not, in fact, “harassing.”
-And debating whether behavior is or isn't "harassment" is unlikely gain cooperation of either party.
+She may feel the need to assert that the behaviour in question was not, in fact, “harassing.”
+And debating whether the behaviour is or isn't "harassment" is unlikely gain the cooperation of either party.
 A more productive discussion would probably evolve from mediator questions like, "Given the other person's concerns, how would you have preferred for her to have responded?” or "If she has those concerns in the future, how would you prefer for her to respond?" or "How were you affected when she said X to you?"

 Some of the things you may be most tempted to say or do will not be helpful.
 These are things that might feel “good” in the moment, but, in the long run, will interfere with your reaching your goal.
 If you feel mad or hurt as a result of something the other person says, you may be tempted to say things or act in ways that will harden the conflict.
 Resist this temptation to the best of your ability.
 This does not mean “keep it to yourself.”
 It means “discuss whatever concerns you in ways the other person will be able to hear.”
 If nothing else, if/when such a critical moment occurs, ask for a “time out” or don't say anything until you are able to avoid the impulse to lash out.
 The silence may be uncomfortable, but it is far less damaging to the goal of getting the other person's cooperation to work with you to resolve the dispute than giving in to the urge to "respond in kind."